Monikaya/FishingTalk/readme.md

 ## Contributing
 We welcome contributions!
 Feel free to open issues or submit pull requests.

+## Instructions

+- Unzip fishingtalk.zip
+- Place all .dlls into cove's plugins/ directory
+- Place fishingtalk.json in cove's root directory
+- Fill in fishingtalk.json with a discord bot token and a webhook for your discord channel!
+- If all is done properly, everything should work.
+Contact us below if there are any issues.

 ## Support
 Need help?
 Join our [Discord Community](https://discord.gg/7PQUdNJVhD) or open an issue!